-Emergency lighting
+Emergency Lighting

 - P2 A system of lighting for safe evacuation in the event of a fire must be provided, to the degree necessary, appropriate to-

-- (a) the function or use of the building;and
+- (a) the function or use of the building; and

 - (b) the floor area of the building; and

 - (c) the distance of travel to an exit, and

 - (d) the characteristics of the occupants.

-- A2 (a) In budget accommodation buildings with a floor area of 300 m2 or less, a system of lighting is installed which consists of- - (i) a light incorporated within and activated by the smoke alarm required by A1 (a) (i) (B); or - (ii) the existing lighting located in the enclosed or internal corridor, hallway or other common areas activated by the smoke alarms required by A1 (a) (i) (B); or - (iii) A2 (b) (i) or (ii). - (b) In budget accommodation buildings with a floor area of more than 300 m2, a system of lighting is installed which consists of- - (i) internally illuminated exit signs using green lettering on a white background or that are classified as emergency luminaires in accordance with AS 2293.3, with a sealed rechargeable backup battery and located- - (A) above each doorway to a required exit, and - (B) at every change in direction on the path of travel; and - (C) with additional emergency lighting complying with AS 2293.1 or with lighting in accordance with A2 (a)(ii), installed at 12 m maximum centres between the illuminated exit signs on the path of travel; or
+- A2 (a) In budget accommodation buildings with a floor area of 300 m2 or less, a system of lighting is installed which consists of- - (i) a light incorporated within and activated by the smoke alarm required by A1 (a) (i) (B); or - (ii) the existing lighting located in the enclosed or internal corridor, hallway or other common areas activated by the smoke alarms required by A1 (a) (i) (B); or - (iii) A2 (b) (i) or (ii). - (b) In budget accommodation buildings with a floor area of more than 300 m2, a system of lighting is installed which consists of- - internally illuminated exit signs using green lettering on a white opaque background with a sealed rechargeable backup battery and located- - (A) above each doorway to a required exit; and - (B) at every change in direction on the path of travel; and - (C) with additional emergency lighting in accordance with A2 (a)(ii) installed at 12 m maximum centres between the illuminated exit signs on the path of travel; or

-- (ii) emergency lighting installed- - (A) in every passageway, enclosed corridor, hallway or the like having a length of more than 5 m from the centre of the bedroom doorway to the nearest doorway opening directly to- - (aa) a fire-isolated stairway, fireisolated ramp or fire-isolated passageway, or - (bb) an external stairway serving instead of a fire isolated stairway; or - (cc) an external balcony leading to a fire-isolated stairway, fire-isolated ramp or fireisolated passageway; or - (dd) a road or open space; and - (B) in every required non fire-isolated stairway; and - (C) within 2 m of the approach side of each required exit; and - (D) within 2 m of the intersection of centrelines at each change of direction (other than a staircase); and - (E) within 2 m of any change of floor level, on the low side; and - (F) in stairways at every landing; and - (G) adjacent to escalators and moving walks to ensure safety in disembarking; and - (H) in every required fire control centre; and - in the event of a power failure is powered by a sealed rechargeable type self-contained or centralised battery facility specifically designed for emergency or standby use for a minimum of 1 hour; and
+- (ii) emergency lighting installed- - (A) in every passageway, enclosed corridor, hallway or the like having a length of more than 5 m from the centre of the bedroom doorway to the nearest doorway opening directly to- - (aa) fire-isolated stairway, fire isolated ramp or fire-isolated passageway; or - (bb) an external stairway serving instead of a fire isolated stairway; or - (cc) an external balcony leading to a fire-isolated stairway, fire-isolated ramp or fireisolated passageway; or - (dd) a road or open space; and - (B) in every required non fire-isolated stairway; and - (C) within 2 m of the approach side of each required exit, and - (D) within 2 m of the intersection of centerlines at each change of direction (other than a staircase); - (E) within 2 m of any change of floor level, on the low side; and - (F) in stairways at every landing; and - (G) adjacent to escalators and moving walks to ensure safety in disembarking; and - (H) in every required fire control center; and - (I) in the event of a power failure is powered by a sealed rechargeable type self-contained or centralised battery facility specifically designed for emergency or standby use for a minimum of 1 hour; and

-(J) the calculated horizontal illuminance of any emergency lighting at floor level is in accordance with clause 5.3.2.4 of AS/NZS 2293.1-1998.
+(J) the calculated horizontal illuminance of any emergency lighting at floor level is in accordance with clause 5.3.2.4 of AS/NSW 2293.1-1998.